ramessesii2/RAMESSESII2/README.md

   # About ME 💬 :

 <!-- <img hight="400" width="500" alt="GIF" align="right" src="https://giphy.com/gifs/death-note-light-yagami-EcnAlQcGnZq9y"> -->
 ### I'm an undergrad pursuing a bachelor of technology in Computer Science and Engineering.
-A software Engineer and 'am also an open-source enthusiast and maintainer. <br>
+A software Engineer and an open-source enthusiast and maintainer. <br>
-### <i>I'm learning a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.</i>
+### <i>I've learned a lot from the open-source community and love how collaboration and knowledge sharing happens through open-source.</i>

-###  - 🌱 I’m currently working with Spring and would love to collaborate on projects having similar stacks.
+###  - 🌱 I’m currently working with Golang and Cloud-native applications, and would love to collaborate on projects having similar stacks.
 ###  -  👯 Always ready for Open Source Contributions.
 ###  -  😄 Pronouns: <i>He/him/his</i>
 ###  - ⚡  Now that you're here, I'd love to challenge you at a blitz Chess game (chess.com handle-RII22).